 - Make sure to use action verbs, numbers and facts to show your effectiveness in your employment history section.

-- Follow our machine operator resume example for an idea of how to create a great CV layout and design.
+- Follow our machine operator resume example for an idea of how to create a great layout and design.